-- e.
-Extortion, Blackmail or Coercion Obtaining money or property by violence or threat of violence or forcing someone to do something against his will by force or threat of force. - f.
+- 1. Arson The intentional setting of fire. - 2.
+Assault Physical threats or violence to persons. - 3.
+Burglary Stealing of school or personal property. - 4.
+Explosives Explosives are not permitted on school property or at school-sponsored events. - 5.
+Extortion, Blackmail or Coercion Obtaining money or property by violence or threat of violence or forcing someone to do something against his will by force or threat of force. - 6.
 Firearms and Weapons Students in possession of a dangerous weapon, including guns, knives, and any other item considered a weapon on school district ground, in district buildings, at district sponsored events, on school vehicles or at bus stops, may be permanently expelled from school.
-If expelled, the individual will be referred to the criminal justice or juvenile delinquency system in the appropriate county and department, and community health agency. - g.
-Larceny Theft. - h.
-Malicious Mischief Property damage to school property of students or school employees. - i.
-Robbery Stealing from an individual by force or threat of force. - j.
-Sale, Use, or Possession of Alcoholic Beverages, Mind-Altering, Look-Alike, Non-Alcoholic Malt Beverages, and Illegal Drugs (Note: Hamilton Community Schools will not tolerate the use or sale of alcohol or drugs.
+If expelled, the individual will be referred to the criminal justice or juvenile delinquency system in the appropriate county and department, and community health agency. - 7.
+Larceny Theft. - 8.
+Malicious Mischief Property damage to school property of students or school employees. - 9.
+Robbery Stealing from an individual by force or threat of force. - 10.
+Sale, Use, or Possession of Alcoholic Beverages, Mind-Altering, Look-Alike, Non-Alcoholic Malt Beverages, and Illegal Drugs - (Note: Hamilton Community Schools will not tolerate the use or sale of alcohol or drugs.
 The use of drugs or alcohol is harmful.
 Those who use, sell or possess these will be prosecuted.
-The school official in charge will immediately remove from contact with other students, anyone reasonably suspected to be under the influence of alcohol or drugs and thereupon shall contact the parent or legal guardian.) - k.
-Trespassing Being present in an unauthorized place or refusing to leave when ordered to do so. - I. Unlawful Interference with School Authorities Interferences with administrators or teachers by force or violence. - m.
-Unlawful Intimidation of School Authorities Interference with administrators or teachers by intimidation with threat or force or violence. - n.
+The school official in charge will immediately remove from contact with other students, anyone reasonably suspected to be under the influence of alcohol or drugs and thereupon shall contact the parent or legal guardian.) - 11.
+Trespassing Being present in an unauthorized place or refusing to leave when ordered to do so. - 12.
+Unlawful Interference with School Authorities Interferences with administrators or teachers by force or violence. - 13.
+Unlawful Intimidation of School Authorities Interference with administrators or teachers by intimidation with threat or force or violence. - 14.
 The state of Michigan has defined Arson, Criminal Sexual Assault, and possession or use of a weapon as violations that will result in expulsion.